Student Academic Support Services

 Challenging students on the frontier of their learning is critical to keeping children optimally engaged in their school life.
 As the array of aptitudes, school backgrounds and levels of preparation, curiosity, and motivation for learning can be wide in any one class, teachers must be aware of, and strive to meet the needs of, all.
 Addressing the needs of those who learn easily and are highly motivated requires a different but no less important set of strategies than those who may be struggling in a particular task or discipline.
 Frederica Academy prides itself in its flexibility to accommodate and inspire the brightest of its students regardless of their age and grade level.

 In the Lower School, most accommodations are made within the classroom setting.
 Lower School teachers know well the learning profiles of the students in their classes and work to provide meaningful challenge and support for each student.
 Class sizes vary from 9-13 allowing for an abundance of interactive moments between teacher to student and student to student.
 Students who might need occasional extra help with a particular concept or unit are encouraged to make arrangements to meet individually with their classroom teacher.
 If the required support exceeds occasional extra help sessions, employing a private tutor for a designated period of time may be needed.
 Additionally, the Lower School offers reading remediation using the Wilson Reading program.
-Students with a diagnosed reading disability/dyslexia are eligible for this program, taught by a Frederica faculty member, Christy Bumgartner, who is Wilson Specialist.
+Students with a diagnosed reading disability/dyslexia are eligible for this program, taught by a Frederica faculty member, Leslie Nelson, who is Wilson Specialist.
 Tuition does not cover this service.

 In the Middle School, students are also encouraged to seek out their teachers when they need additional explanation or instruction.
 Each student has a fifty-minute Directed Study period embedded in his/her schedule each day, and each student has access to a Directed Study space (MS Academic Center) where he/she can receive instruction from a faculty member on duty or simply study on his/her own.
 In the Middle School, an emphasis is placed on students acquiring time management skills and learning to use these study opportunities effectively.